 Celebrating heroes who have overcome the challenges posed by the COVID-19 pandemic was the theme of the day as Bergzicht Training and Development honoured its frail care alumni who have been in employment for a year or longer.

-Addressing the alumni, Nathalie Skippers, who is responsible for Student Mentoring and Support at Bergzicht Training, said: “This event is to celebrate you.”
+Addressing the alumni, Nathalie Skippers, who is responsible for Student Mentoring and Support at Bergzicht Training and Development, said: “This event is to celebrate you.”

 “I remember many of you were anxious when you came here for your interviews, yet here you are today, working in the industry,” said Skippers.

 “Thank you for making it easier for us through your commitment to succeeding,” she said.

 Skippers lamented the fact that COVID-19 had limited Bergzicht Training and Development’s intake this year , but on the other hand also highlighted the need for frail care workers.

 “We want to acknowledge the frail care workers who really had to fight the fight out there.”

 She made special mention of those graduates who had been on the frontline and had contracted COVID-19, recovered, and returned to work determined to continue to make a contribution in the fight against the virus.